 Conventional Endoscopes with White Light

 It is well-documented that the endoscopic instruments currently on the market have limited ability to distinguish cancer from normal tissue.
-Conventional endoscopes rely on white light, or visible light.
+Conventional endoscopes rely on white light, or visible light, which can be seen with the naked eye.
 This technology has been used for decades to illuminate tissues and provide the physician with an image to help detect, assess and remove suspicious lesions.
 Using white light, the physician can easily see cancerous growths that protrude above an organ surface, such as the bladder (see image below, left side).

 However, white light is limited in its ability to visualize the borders of the tumor to determine where it begins and ends (the margins).
-If the surgeon cannot see the full range of the cancer and some cells remain, the tumor can grow back and metastasize to other parts of the body.
+If the surgeon cannot see the full range of the cancer and some cells remain, the tumor can grow back, or recur, and metastasize to other parts of the body.